-To Be Able To Encourage A Friend Is A Blessing!
+To Encourage A Friend Is Called ~ A Real Blessing!

 Proverbs 17:17 A friend loves at all times, and a brother is born for a time of adversity.